huang-yi/swoole-laravel/docs/english.md

 ## Notice

 You should restart the SwooleHttpServer when you released your application.
+Because the Laravel program will be kept in memory after the SwooleHttpServer started.
+That is one of the reasons why the SwooleHttpServer has high performance.